 Government grants received from the Office of the Chief Scientist at the Ministry of Industry, Trade and Labor are recognized as a liability if future economic benefits are expected from the research and development activity that will result in royalty-bearing sales.
 There is uncertainty regarding the estimated future cash flows and the estimated discount rate used to measure the amount of the liability.
-As for the accounting treatment of grants received from the OCI, see also note 15.
+For further information, see Note 15.